hasura/graphql-engine/docs/graphql/manual/guides/integrations/apollo-subscriptions.rst

   import { InMemoryCache } from 'apollo-cache-inmemory';

-below these imports initialise you client to fetch subscriptions along with query and mutation.
+below these imports initialise your client to fetch subscriptions along with query and mutation.

 .. code-block:: js